sorenchiron/sorenchiron.github.io/pages/about.md

 # Researches

+###### NATS: AI aided speech synthesis from neural activity recordings
+This research is forcused on re-harnessing speech capability for patients with neurological dysfunctions and celebral lesions.
+Cooperative insititution [Westlake University](https://www.westlake.edu.cn/).

-###### InstantVAD
+###### AliVAD
-InstantVAD is a extremely light-weight VAD (Voice Activity Detection) algorithm that out-performs Opus and RTC vad algorithm by nearly 20% with much less or equal computational cost.
-The well designed and pruned InstantVAD model is only 100~300KB in size while having 95% accuracy and 0.96% F1-score.
-A innovative neural network streaming technique is proposed and utilized in InstantVAD, allowing very low realtime detection latency down to 1ms.
+AliVAD is a extremely light-weight VAD (Voice Activity Detection) algorithm that out-performs Opus and RTC vad algorithm by nearly 20% with much less or equal computational cost.
+The well designed and pruned AliVAD model is only 100~300KB in size while having 95% accuracy and 0.96% F1-score.
+A innovative neural network streaming technique is proposed and utilized in AliVAD, allowing very low realtime detection latency down to 1ms.

 other research initiated and implemented:
 - video artifact removal